streamlit/docs/content/library/advanced-features/configuration.md

 # Default: true
 fixMatplotlib = true

 # Run the Python Garbage Collector after each script execution.
-This can help avoid excess memory usein Streamlit apps, but could introduce delay in rerunning the app script for high-memory-use applications.
+This can help avoid excess memory use in Streamlit apps, but could introduce delay in rerunning the app script for high-memory-use applications.
 # Default: true
 postScriptGC = true